jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 [^typings]: If the typings are very complex, you might even want some way to develop _those_ using TDD, but that's another topic entirely.
 Check out something like [typings-checker](https://www.npmjs.com/package/typings-checker) if you're interested.
 [^false-positive]: Run it in your IDE and check for yourself if you don't believe me.
 [^behaviour-over-structure]: This is similar to the previous example, where we don't want to write a test to guarantee a particular DOM structure.
 Check out [the tragedy of 100% code-coverage](https://dev.to/danlebrero/the-tragedy-of-100-code-coverage) for more.
+[^communicate]: One caveat, don't try to communicate the "Why" of a change using tests.
+Tests are about behaviour, not purpose.

 [immutable to refactoring]: https://dev.to/jlouzado/tdd-your-unit-tests-should-be-immutable-119m
 [flux]: https://www.freecodecamp.org/news/an-introduction-to-the-flux-architectural-pattern-674ea74775c9/